bbauska/LFS171x/README.md

 </p>

 <h3 font-weight: bold;>Bitcoin Block Data</h3>
-(licensed under Creative Commons Attribution-Share-Alike 3.0 Unported, retrieved from Wikipedia)
+(licensed under Creative Commons Attribution-Share-Alike 3.0 Unported, retrieved from Wikipedia)<br/>

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>What is a Blockchain?</h3>
-What is blockchain?
+What is blockchain?  <br/>

 As the Security Maven at Hyperledger, I have somewhat of a different perspective on what a blockchain is.